alekssaa/alekssaa/README.md

 - 📫You can contact me on email ilisic159@gmail.com

 - ⚡ Fun fact:
-I graduated from faculty political science, my hobbies are psychology, chess and basketball.
+I graduated from faculty political science, my hobbies are psychology, chess.
 I want to learn and backend but I want to gain experience in frontend first.